This Perfect Day: Plot summary

 Li RM35M4419, nicknamed "Chip" (as in "chip off the old block") by his nonconformist grandfather Jan, is a typical child Member, but through a mistake in genetic programming, he has one green eye.
 Through his grandfather's encouragement, he learns how to play a game of "wanting things," including imagining what career he might pick if he had the choice.
 Chip is told by his adviser that "deciding" and "picking" are manifestations of selfishness, and he tries to forget his dreams.

 As Chip grows up and begins his career, he is mostly a good citizen but commits minor subversive acts, such as procuring art materials for another "nonconformist" member who was denied them.
 His occasional oddities attract the attention of a secret group of Members of nonconformists, like Chip.
 There, he meets King, a Medicenter chief who obtains members' records for potential future recruitment to the group; King's beautiful girlfriend, Lilac, a strong-willed and inquisitive woman with unusually dark skin; and Snowflake, a rare albino member.
 They teach Chip how to get his treatments reduced so that he can feel more and stronger emotions.
 Chip begins an affair with Snowflake but is really attracted to Lilac.

 Chip and Lilac begin to search through old museum maps and soon discover islands around the world that have disappeared from their modern map.
 They begin to wonder if perhaps other "incurable" members have escaped to the islands.
 King tells them that the idea is nonsense, but Chip soon learns that King has already interacted with some "incurables" and that they are indeed real.
 Before he can tell Lilac, Chip's ruse is discovered by his adviser.
 He and all the other members of the group are captured and treated back into docility (except King, who takes his own life before he can be captured).

 Some years later, Chip's regular treatment is delayed by an earthquake.
 In the meanwhile, he begins to "wake up" again and remembers Lilac and the islands.
 He is able to shield his arm from the treatment nozzle and becomes fully awake for the first time.
 He locates Lilac again and kidnaps her.
 At first, she fights him, but as she too becomes more "awake," she remembers the islands and comes willingly.
-Finding a convenient abandoned boat on the beach, they head for the nearest island of incurables, Majorca.
+Finding a convenient abandoned boat on the beach, they head for the nearest island of incurables, Mallorca.
 There, they learn that UniComp, as a last resort, has planted failsafes that eventually lead all incurables to the islands, where they will be trapped forever from the treated population.
-After living "free" on Majorca, Chip and Lilac eventually marry and have a child together.
+After living "free" on Mallorca, Chip and Lilac eventually marry and have a child together.